kavia-common/client-side-react-application-26834-26843/frontend_application/README.md

 ## Environment variables

 Create a `.env` file if needed for runtime configuration.
-Do not commit secrets.
-You may use standard Vite prefixes like `VITE_` for client-exposed variables.
+Use `VITE_` prefix for client-exposed variables.

 ## Project structure

 - `src/modules/app` - App shell and layout (PUBLIC_INTERFACE)
+- `src/modules/home` - Dashboard as home (PUBLIC_INTERFACE)
-- `src/modules/home` - Home page (PUBLIC_INTERFACE)
+- `src/modules/analysis` - YOLO analysis page (PUBLIC_INTERFACE)
 - `src/modules/about` - About page (PUBLIC_INTERFACE)

 ## Notes

-- Keep public components documented with docstrings and the PUBLIC_INTERFACE marker as required.
+- Keep public components documented with docstrings and the PUBLIC_INTERFACE marker.
-- Follow the existing code style and ESLint rules.
+- Follow existing code style and ESLint rules.
+- No backend is required; analysis logic is mocked on the client.